Katie's Notes

 My uncle

-He has a sensitive and gentle personality and usually speaks with a small and serene voice.
-He said to me that I shouldn’t be harsh to people and should just be kind to others.
-I thought that this might be the requirement for a good primary care doctor in a community.
+He has a sensitive, gentle personality and usually speaks in a soft, serene voice.
+He told me not to be harsh to people and to just be kind to others.
+I felt that this might be the key to being a good primary care doctor in a community.
 I enjoyed the conversation with him and promised to come back again.

 It is always wonderful to see that my family are all fine and to recognise that there is a home to go back to.